skivvyjs/skivvy/docs/guide/00-introduction.md

 # Introduction

-This guide takes you through the basics of using Skivvy.
-By the end of it you'll know how to add, configure, run and write tasks.
+This guide is all you need to master Skivvy.
+By the end of it you'll know how to add, configure and run tasks, write custom tasks, and even publish your own packages.

 ---